JoeKauf/PetDatingAppSubmodule/README.md

 **Joseph Kaufman**<br />
 **Computer Systems and Information Sciences**<br />
-**Prof. Henderson**<br />
+**Professor Henderson**<br />
 **May 2023**<br />

 ## Terms of Use
 By using this document you acknowledge that you may not publish the source code or modify the document without consent from Joseph Kaufman.
-Professor's are permitted to use the demo, UI screenshots, or run the app.
+Professor's are permitted to use the demo, UI screenshots, and run the app.
 They can view the source code themselves for academic purposes, but this information is considered confidential.

 ## I. Statement of Purpose
-In the ideal world, potential adopters could adopt a cat or a dog without the concept of an animal they don’t choose being euthanized.
+In the ideal world, potential adopters could adopt a cat or a dog without the idea of an animal they don’t choose being euthanized.
 However, this is not the case.
 Around 1.5 million animals are put down in shelters each year.
 Many of these animals are capable of being a fantastic pet, but shelters are full and need to make room for incoming animals.
-In order to combat this, I propose that a pet adoption app is created that is catered towards younger generations.
-With an ever increasing size of the internet and the popularity of apps like Tik Tok, this generation is not being accounted for as much on the adoption scene.
+In order to combat this, I created a pet adoption app that is is catered towards younger generations.
+With an ever increasing size of the internet and the popularity of apps like Tik Tok, this generation is not being accounted for on the adoption scene.
 Tik Tok has approximately [100 million](https://www.nbcnews.com/politics/congress/tiktok-now-150-million-active-users-us-ceo-tell-congress-rcna75607) regular American users.
 The pet adoption app will help drive demand by showing animals in ways that are addicting and easy to learn.
 Even though animal